ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 `sauterschwabintegral()` first modifies `testchart` and `sourcechart` with respect to the order of the arguments within their `simplex()` functions; and secondly -- depending on how many vertices both charts have in common -- it generates an object of some type, which contains the information of the accuracy, and the integration strategy.
 After all of that have been done, this function will call another function with input arguments of the two modified charts, the original integrand, and that new object.

-To understand the examples stored in the example folder, the 'another called function' will be presented next:
+To understand the arguments `accuracy` and `accuracy_pd` and the examples stored in the example folder, the 'another called function' will be presented next: